 Council of Heads of Australasian Herbaria

-Nigel Morritt Wace was born in India on January 10 1929, died on 4 February 2005 in Canberra, Australia.
+Nigel Morritt Wace was born in India on January 10 1929 and died in Canberra, Australia on 4 February 2005.

 Following his marriage to Margaret White, a secretary at the British embassy in Athens, with whom he was to have a son and two daughters, Wace joined the Geography department of Adelaide University, South Australia.
-After twoyears he moved to the National University at Canberra.
-He served there for many years as lecturer and head of the univeristy's department of Biogeography and Geomorphology.
+After two years he moved to the National University at Canberra.
+He served there for many years as lecturer and head of the university's department of Biogeography and Geomorphology.